-If you are like me, you probably wonder how you can afford the cost of bankruptcy in Alabama when it’s difficult to pay bills, especially in 2022 as inflation runs rampant.
+If you are like me, you probably wonder how you can afford the cost of bankruptcy in Alabama when it’s difficult to pay bills, especially starting in 2024 as interest rates and inflation are still an issue.
 Many bankruptcy costs such as the filing fee and the credit counseling courses are relatively similar.
 That said, the cost of bankruptcy attorney fees may range dramatically whether you are in Huntsville or Birmingham.

 The purpose of this article is to provide you with estimated all-in costs:

 A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
-Chapter 7 bankruptcy attorneys in Alabama can cost between $1170 - $1500.
+As stated above, Chapter 7 bankruptcy attorneys in Alabama can cost between $800 - $1538.
 The cost may increase or decrease based on the following factors: Complexity, location, level of attorney connection, and the bankruptcy lawyer's expertise.

 Here are some of the ranges of cost in major cities in Alabama.

 Huntsville is the most populated city in Alabama with a population of 215,006.
 Bankruptcy attorneys in Huntsville can cost an estimated $1,500.

 Bankruptcy attorneys in Birmingham can cost an estimated $1,500.

 Bankruptcy attorneys in Montgomery can cost an estimated $1,400.

 While Chapter 7 attorney fees have variability, many Chapter 13 fees are relatively similar based on no-look fees, a reasonable cost for the service provided.
 You may still want to see whether the attorney charges an hourly rate for any additional work after filing the Chapter 13